openintegrationhub/openintegrationhub.github.io/docs/Connectors/StandardizedActionsAndTriggers.md

 ### Webhooks

-*This action has not been fully standardized.*
+Receives data pushed to the Open Integration Hub from an external system.

-Receives data pushed to the iPaas from an external system.
+The webhook URL is being provided by the [Webhook Service](https://openintegrationhub.github.io/docs/Services/Webhooks.html) for each flow.

 ### Bulk Extract